izalu99/izalu99/README.md

 - **Art Roam**: A JAMstack web app for exploring artworks from **open museum APIs**, featuring a responsive and accessible design.

 ## 🌱 Learning & Goals
-- I’m exploring **infrastructure automation** and cloud services, sparked by my previous work where I got exposed to **CI/CD pipelines**.
-- Working on **Vendora**, **Kali**, and **ArtRoamv2** as pinned below.
-- Continuously refining my craft to deliver solutions that solve real-world problems.

 ## 📫 Get in Touch
-Feel free to connect with me through [email](iccetea478@gmail.com).
-I’m always open to collaborating on exciting new ideas!